 Before attempting any optimization, you first need to understand where your program is spending its time.
 Intuition is often misleading; code sections you assume are slow might be perfectly fine, while innocuous-looking lines could be the real performance drains.
 Profiling provides the necessary empirical data to guide your optimization efforts effectively, ensuring you focus on the parts of your code that yield the most significant improvements.
-As mentioned in the chapter introduction, identifying these bottlenecks is the essential first step towards faster, more scalable machine learning applications.
+Identifying performance bottlenecks is the essential first step towards faster, more scalable machine learning applications.

 Profiling is the process of analyzing a program's execution to determine how much time (and sometimes memory or other resources) is spent in different parts of the code.
 For performance optimization, we are primarily interested in time profiling: identifying which functions, methods, or even specific lines of code consume the most execution time.